organicmaps/organicmaps/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for Organic Maps
+about: Suggest an idea for CoMaps
 title: ''
 labels: []
 assignees: ''